 This is especially useful in instances where policies change rapidly.
 Rather than updating hundreds of procedures, the lender merely needs to add the revised regulation to their system.
 It is then applied to all applications moving forward.
 When appropriately used, decision rules don’t just automate decisions.
 They also automate compliance.

 Loan Origination Automation Begins With Decision Rules

-Decision rules easily created and managed with configuration menus help achieve loan origination automation.
-From simple binary decisions based on credit scores all the way up to complex calculations that mirror the decisions of experienced underwriters, rules deliver speed, accuracy, and consistency in lending decisions.
+Decision rules that are easily created and managed with configuration menus help achieve loan origination automation.
+From simple binary decisions based on credit scores to complex calculations that mirror the decisions of experienced underwriters’—rules deliver speed, accuracy, and consistency in lending decisions.